-- 1. First Violation A verbal and written "Warning" notice will be issued to the student.
-The student will lose Internet access for a period of 30 days.
+- First Violation A verbal and written "Warning" notice will be issued to the student.
+The student may lose Internet access for a period of one week at the discretion of the supervising teacher.
 A copy of the notice will be mailed to the student's parent and a copy provided to the building principal. - 2.
 Second Violation A verbal and written "Second Violation" notice will be issued to the student.
 A copy of the notice will be sent to the student's parent and a copy provided to the building principal.
-The student will forfeit all Internet privileges for a minimum period of 90 school days. - 3.
-Third Violation A verbal and written "Third Violation" notice will be issued to the student.
+The student will forfeit all Internet privileges for a minimum period of one month.

+3. Third Violation - A verbal and written "Third Violation" notice will be issued to the student.
 A copy of the notice will be sent to the student's parent and a copy provided to the building principal.
-The student will forfeit all Internet privileges for 180 school days or for the balance of the school year.
+The student will forfeit all Internet privileges for the balance of the school year.